tharveypa/final-project-start/README.md

 Fork, and execute necessary setup steps.

 Watch this space for additional project requirements.
+For some example requirements from a previous project, see garden_designer_reqs.txt